Cognitive Behavioral Therapy.

 Cognitive Behavioral Therapy (CBT) is a researched and evidence-based form of psychotherapy originally created to treat mental disorders This includes anxiety and depression.
 It has been found to have a wide range of applications in the mental health arena, including treatment for substance abuse and alcoholism.

 CBT is based in present-day circumstances and aims to find practical approaches to problem-solving.
 On the contrary, other types of therapies, such as Freudian psychoanalysis, dig into memories to uncover significant childhood experiences that can be considered the root causes of mental illnesses.
-In CBT, current conditions are examined, promoting awareness of current distorted thinking patterns that are detrimental.

 CBT suggests that a person’s thoughts, emotions and behaviors all affect one another.
 For example, having a thought of something troubling may lead someone to feel the emotion of depression.
 This can lead to the behavior of self-medicating with drugs or alcohol.
 The negative behavior will reinforce negative thoughts or perceptions one has about themselves which then reinforces the emotional state of depression.
 This promotes more negative behavior.
 This cycle can repeat over and over and thoughts, emotions and behaviors can become more “automatic,” and less logically controlled.